POGO-SCOR Visiting Fellowships

 - Quality of the application;

 - Relevance of the application to the priority areas identified in the Fellowship Announcement (Argo Floats; Fixed-Point Time-Series Observations; Large-scale, Operational Biological Observations including Biodiversity; Emerging Technologies for Ocean Observations; Data management; Coastal observations/ Coastal Zone Management; Ocean and coastal modelling)

 - Evidence that the training will lead to capacity-building with potential lasting impact on regional observations; and,

 The need to maximise regional distribution of the awards.

 Applications for 2014 are now closed.
-The announcement for 2015 is anticipated for November 2014.
+Further information for 2015 will be provided in February 2015.